Curious about the pros and cons of the cathedral setting for your engagement ring?

 The main drawback about Blue Nile is their "lifetime warranty".
 The warranty is actually a manufacturer's warranty, which basically states that if your ring has a continuous issues that they find is a result of a flawed ring design, they'll cover it and get you a new one.
 But if your ring needs its shank reshaped or needs its routine maintenance done, you'll have to find a jeweler to do any repairs.

-You may not have heard of Whiteflash, but you should definitely know them.
-They specialize in carrying high quality loose diamonds and setting.
-Their special patented collection, A Cut Above, contains only the top diamonds in brilliance.
+You may not have heard of Clean Origin, but you should definitely know them.
+They specialize in carrying high quality loose lab created diamonds and settings.